kreneskyp/ixian/README.md

 #### Create a task

 Tasks are created by decorating a python function.
-The task should be in or imported by `shovel.py` in the working directory.
+The task should be in or imported by `ixian.py` in the working directory.

 ```
-from powershovel import task
+from ixian import task

 @task()
 def my_task(*args, **kwargs):